apache/incubator-kie-tools/packages/extended-services/README.md

 - `sudo dnf install libappindicator-gtk3`

-If you want to have more control over the KIE Sandbox Extended Services, it's necessary to enable the App Indicator extension https://extensions.gnome.org/extension/615/appindicator-support/
+If you want to have more control Extended Services, it's necessary to enable the App Indicator extension https://extensions.gnome.org/extension/615/appindicator-support/

 ## Misc